loganpkg/spot/README.md

 between `b` and `c`, and hence, the `?` operator only affects `c` and not `b`.

-Parentesis could be used to change this.
+Parenthesis could be used to change this.
 For example, the NFA for the `((a*|b)c)?` regular expression would be:

 ```mermaid